-Google has taken a major initiative to preserve the artistic creation of world’s art and culture and bring it online for the art lovers.
+Google has taken a major initiative to preserve the artistic creation of the world’s art and culture and bring it online for the art lovers.
 Before the company’s annual developer conference Google I/O kicks off the tech giant has unveiled an Art Camera capable of capturing gigapixel images.

 The newly launched camera has a robotic system which will take thousands of high-resolution close-ups by using both the laser and sonar system.
-Google has already digitalized thousand of art images and those are being shared in Google Culture Institute website, so people can get as close to experiencing the art as possible, apart from viewing it in real life.
+Google has already digitalized thousands of art images and those are being shared in Google Culture Institute website, so people can get as close to experiencing the art as possible, apart from viewing it in real life.

 As a part of Google Cultural Institute’s first five years celebration, Google has shared some great images by famous painters online and you can have a sneak peek of these images here.